 What are your career goals in the near future?

-The highest priority for me at this point is to finish college, but I’m also looking for freelance and intern work so I can continue to grow my portfolio and skill set.
-I am open to part-time or full-time positions as well, as long as they do not interfere with finishing my course work.
+The highest priority for me at this point is to finish college, but I’m also looking to find a good fit at a journalism publication I can stay with on a long-term basis.
+Meantime, I continue to grow my portfolio and skill set as I finish up my coursework.

 Ideally, I would like to work in a role as a digital content producer or as a beat writer for a local media organization, preferably in the Sacramento region, as I’ve lived in the area my entire life and I feel there’s no place quite like it.